-In this context, policy tools that support early-stage decarbonisation efforts-such as green subsidies, tax incentives, or access to lower-cost capital as long as they are equally accessible to all parties-can be particularly helpful.
-Moreover, clear, stable sustainability standards and transparent reporting frameworks enable investors to plan and act with greater confidence.
+In this context, policy tools that support early-stage decarbonisation efforts-such as green subsidies, tax incentives, or access to lower-cost capital-can be particularly helpful.
+Clear, stable sustainability standards and transparent reporting frameworks enable investors to plan and act with greater confidence.